aubin-tchoi/gonggi/README.md

 - The game is played on a board made of two n x n grids, one for each player.
 - A player's score is the total of all the dice currently placed on his side of the board.
-- The players take turn by rolling a dice and placing it on one of the n columns of his side of the board.
+- The players take turn by rolling a die and placing it on one of the n columns of his side of the board.
 - The game ends when one of the two boards is full, the winner is the player with the highest score.

 There are two additional behaviors to this game that are described below.